Cloud-PG/XDC-AH-demo/docs/README.md

 ## XCache local deployment for opportunistic cloud resources

-The demo will make use of K8s:
+Deployment recipes have been created for bot h K8s and Mesos/Marathon.
+The demo will make use of the K8s' one:

 - K8s pre-installed resources:
   - [TSystem](https://160.44.198.123:30443/#!/login)